katekats/Multi-Domain-Active-Learning/README.md

 If the entire framework is desired to be executed, the data set [1] needs to be saved in the directory "data/uncleaned_data/" and the following files need to be executed in this specific order: preprocessing.ipynb, autoencoder.ipynb and data_selection_splitting.ipynb.
 The resulting sentence embeddings can then be fed into the classifier.
 If the classifier without prior active learning is desired to be executed, the file classifier_without_al.ipynb is run.
 For executing the classifier with active learning, the file classifier_with_al.ipynb is run.

+**Autoencoder for general and domain-specific sentence embeddings** Next, we will generate the general and sentence embeddings by using BiLSTM-based autoencoder with Self-Attention.
+We will run the script: autoencoder_gen_spec_embeddings.py, with the embedding type GENERAL to calculate the general embeddings:

+python autoencoder_gen_spec_embeddings.py --embedding-type GENERAL

+Then the same script with SPECIFIC as embedding type to calculate the domain-specific embeddings of each of the 16 domains.

+python autoencoder_gen_spec_embeddings.py --embedding-type SPECIFIC

 python classifier_without_al.py --spec-index 5

 python al_module.py 1 1600 2000